Reg Leafe

 Reginald James Leafe (15 December 1914 – 2001) was a FIFA referee in the 1950s and early 1960s.

 Career

-He was appointed to the 1955 FA Cup Final at Wembley on 7 May 1955, when Newcastle United beat Manchester City 3–1.
+Leafe was appointed to the 1955 FA Cup Final at Wembley on 7 May 1955, when Newcastle United beat Manchester City 3–1.
 He was subsequently an English representative at the 1958 FIFA World Cup, taking charge of the Group A game between West Germany and Argentina on 8 June 1958.
 He then refereed a quarter-final tie as Sweden defeated the Soviet Union 2–0 on 19 June 1958.

 Barcelona v Real Madrid, European Cup 1960

 Despite being the man in the middle for the famous Wolves versus Honvéd match in 1954 (his award of a penalty against Kovaks allowing Wolves to come back into the tie), Leafe is known on the continent as the referee who once disallowed 4 goals in the "El Clásico" match-up between Real Madrid and FC Barcelona in a 2nd round match in the European Cup.

 In the first leg Arthur Ellis had awarded a late, controversial penalty for Barcelona when Sandor Kocsis was fouled outside the Madrid penalty area.
 In the second leg at the Nou Camp Leafe took charge.
 Kenneth Wolstenholme, for the BBC, called it "the game of all time".
 The mood of the evening was summed up, later, by the normally dignified Santiago Bernabeu commenting that Leafe was Barcelona's best player.